 Male spouses may feel threatened by women entrepreneurs’ ‘achievements’.
 This can disrupt family power structures and creates tension about any perceived abandonment, or even diminishing of domestic responsibilities.
 As such, there is an increase in polygyny as men strive to regain their traditional authorities through a divorce or a second marriage (Salia et al., 2018).
 Thus, women may ultimately be forced to choose between their marriages or being empowered through their enterprises.

-6. and Discussion
+7..
+Findings and Discussion

 Our overview shows the burgeoning academic interest in women’s entrepreneurship as empowerment in the Global South.
+However, exploring women’s entrepreneurship within this context highlights the gendered nature of these societies, but forms an important element in the Global South discourse.
 Although each country’s context differs, the literature across the regions draws a picture of limited empowerment.
 Entrepreneurship does offer some agency and has some power to challenge male hegemony and oppression, power imbalance, and the deeply entrenched cultures that marginalize women’s enterprises.
 We noted how these socially embedded features create conditions, the formal and informal institutions that characterize these societies, adversely influence and shape what women can legitimately do and how they restrict their businesses.
 Essentially, these make it much harder for women to seize the power to reshape their futures and improve their wellbeing.
 We noted how ownership can confer some autonomy and some financial independence, but also how that was hedged and bounded by institutionalized constraints.
 In particular, the gendered cultural allocation of household responsibilities has an overwhelming influence on both the perceived legitimacy and practice of entrepreneurship.
 It is thus little surprise that most women’s entrepreneurship is at a micro level, informal and unlikely to grow.

 Culture seems to be the most comprehensive and cumbersome form of subjugation and it is manifested in numerous ways.
 Most obvious is the embeddedness of male power as patriarchy to construct the world through an everyday struggle of influencing, inducing, ordering, and enforcing their choices upon us (Inglis, 1997).
 Across the board, women proclaim a desire to be liberated from the ‘status quo’ (Rindova et al.,2009) and poverty (Bruton, Ketchen, and Ireland, 2013) by being empowered within the systems in which they live through entrepreneurship (Al-Dajani and Marlow, 2013).
 They consider their lack of economic autonomy, the associated feminized poverty, and the double standards manifested within these existing social systems confinement but perceive entrepreneurship as a gateway out of this ‘imprisonment’ to achieve more as individuals in their households.
 This is not only individual agency, but also conferring agency by striving to involve other women who are interested in entrepreneuring, altering the established societal status quo, and rectifying women’s subjugation.